Leaf-Agriculture/docs/docs/getting_started.md

   </TabItem>
 </Tabs>

+It returns a JSON object representing the Fields and you can see that there are operations ids attached.
+Next section will explain how to get the operations by those ids.

 ## Get all sample operation files
 Next, let's look at operations data.
 'Operations' refers to the data collected